sekati/codeigniter-asset-helper/README.md

 ### Asset Directory Structure

-First setup your static asset directory; assets should be organized as follows in the top level of your CodeIngiter 2.x project:
+Your static asset directory should be organized at the top level of your CodeIgniter 2.x project as follows:

 	- /CIAppRoot
 		- assets/